Six Item Winter Roofing Equipment Checklist for Projects

 Not every tool or piece of equipment needs to be purchased outright.
 Renting equipment can save you money, especially for tools that are only needed seasonally.

-• Snow Removal Equipment Rentals: If you don’t need snow removal tools year-round, renting is a cost-effective solution.
+- Snow Removal Equipment Rentals: If you don’t need snow removal tools year-round, renting is a cost-effective solution.
 Equipment like the Garlock Sweeper which is a power broom that can be rented during the winter season.

-• Temporary Heat Sources: When working on unheated roofs, renting temporary heaters can help keep your team comfortable and ensure materials like adhesives and sealants cure properly.
+- Temporary Heat Sources: When working on unheated roofs, renting temporary heaters can help keep your team comfortable and ensure materials like adhesives and sealants cure properly.

-• High-Reach Equipment Rentals: If your winter projects require you to work on higher roofs or in hard-to-reach areas, consider renting aerial lifts or scaffolding to ensure safety and efficiency.
+- High-Reach Equipment Rentals: If your winter projects require you to work on higher roofs or in hard-to-reach areas, consider renting aerial lifts or scaffolding to ensure safety and efficiency.

-Winter roofing in Everett, WA, requires careful preparation, the right tools, and safety precautions.
-With the right equipment in hand, you can ensure that your roofing projects proceed smoothly, even in the harshest conditions.
+the right equipment in hand, you can ensure that your roofing projects proceed smoothly, even in the harshest conditions.
 At Steve Garlock Equipment, we offer a wide range of cold weather roofing tools, snow and ice removal equipment, and seasonal roofing rentals designed to keep your crew safe and efficient.
-Reach out to us today to discuss how we can help equip your team for winter roofing projects.